dominikpeter/dominikpeter.github.io/pages/about.md

 ### About me

-My name is Dominik.
+My name is Dominik Peter.
 I am a Data Analyst by passion and by profession.
 I live in beautiful Switzerland and in fact we have so many publicly available datasets, it's a dream for any data enthusiast.
 If you are interested, check out [OpenData](https://opendata.swiss/en/).
 By the way, Switzerland is not just worth a look because of it's open data policy.

 ### About my blog